MclPio/mclpio.github.io/_posts/2025-11-30-the-product-compass.md

     We adopt the philosophy that the Minimum Viable Product must be a **complete, high quality, smaller product** (a tricycle), not a half functional version of the end goal (a car).

 2. **The Broken Window Theory (The Quality Bar).** The product will be as good as the **worst user experience**.
-If a user notices a typo or a visual glitch, it will bring down the whole reputation of your product, even if that typo is the only thing wrong with your product.
+If a user notices a typo or a visual glitch, it will bring down the whole reputation of your product, even if that typo is the only thing wrong with it.
 3. **Mission First.** You must aim high, even if you do not know exactly how you will get there.
 You can, at the very least, plan your first few steps.
 Now, for every feature, you must consider: **Does this get me closer to the mission?** If not, discard it and move on.
 4. **Subtraction is Improvement.** You are not serious if you think adding another feature will make your product stand out.
 It is all about the core; if no one likes the core, who cares about the extra bells and whistles?
 We actively look for ways to **simplify** the product.
-5. **Data Informed Iteration.** Be **data informed** (use data as context) but also rely on your judgment, intuition, and direct conversations with your users.
+5. **Data Informed Iteration.** Be **data informed** (use data as context, and as early as possible in your journey) but also rely on your judgment, intuition, and direct conversations with your users.

 ## To End